 “Yeah, you!
-When I asked what are some of the perception check warnings I wrote about in my blog, you didn’t respond.
+When I asked what are some of the perception check warnings I wrote about in my blog, you didn’t answer right away.
 Is it because you were trying to remember what you wrote down in your notes?
-Or is it because you didn’t finish reading my blog?
+Or is it because you didn’t read my blog?
 I only ask because you really need to know this stuff before you attempt the two perception check assignments.”

 How do you feel this time?
 Do you understand what you did (stimuli) that made me come to my perception?
 Do you have an idea how I organized your non-response?
 Did I communicate my perception (interpretation) that I didn’t think you finished reading this blog?
 Do you see I’m giving you some benefit of the doubt?
 Do you feel I really want to hear your side of the story?